MuminjonGuru/Masters-GenAI/Capstone-Project-1/RUNNING.md

 ### 💡 Sample Queries

-Try these queries to get started:
+The sidebar includes 7 pre-configured sample queries you can click to try:

 - "How many customers do we have?"
-- "Show me the top 10 products by sales"
+- "Show top 5 products by sales"
+- "List all employees"
-- "What are all the product categories?"
+- "What are the product categories?"
-- "List employees and their titles"
-- "Show orders from Germany"
+- "Show orders from 2023"
-- "Create a chart of sales by category"
+- "Create a support ticket for testing the integration"
-- "Export the customer list to Excel"
+- "I need help with a complex query, please create a support ticket"

+**Tip**: Click any sample query to populate the input field, edit if needed, then send!

 ## Troubleshooting